UCL/Pain.Impact.Measures/ELSA Models/CFA-supplementary-material.md

     ## [1] "<50 count: 261"

 Of this sample of the elsa current wave respondents
-I am excluding the 90+ because elsa do not track age beyond this level and simply classifies age 90+.

-respondent aged \< 50 or above 89yo
+I am excluding respondent aged \< 50 as ELSA is focused on english population aged 40 and older.

 ![](CFA-supplementary-material_files/figure-gfm/unnamed-chunk-7-1.png)<!-- -->